-Alfred Wallis biography
+Alfred Wallis - new biography

-To truly understand Wallis's paintings it is therefore essential to understand his life.
+To truly understand Wallis's paintings it is essential to understand his life.
 This rigorously researched biography provides a comprehensive and engaging account of Wallis's Cornish ancestry, his impoverished childhood, his family, and his work; both at sea and on shore.
 His time as an artist is explored in detail, challenging the prevailing narratives surrounding his interactions with the artists, critics and collectors of the 1930s who were so inspired by his paintings.

 Featuring meticulous references and high-quality colour reproductions of over a hundred of his works, this beautifully presented book aims to allow readers to appreciate Wallis’s paintings through the lens of the fascinating life he led, and the many challenges he overcame.